Bright Day: 1912–14

-Adaptations
+Reception

+W. J. Hurlow, writing for The Ottawa Citizen, felt that the book was a vast improvement on Priestley's wartime work, such as Three Men in New Suits and Daylight on Saturday.
+He felt that the book showed Priestley in the "full flower of his maturity" as an artist, concluding by calling it "Mr. Priestley's magnum opus".
+Similarly, David M. White, of the Richmond Times-Dispatch, thought that Bright Day was "a work of art that show[ed] Priestley at his best."

+Adaptation

 The novel was adapted for radio as part of BBC Radio 4's Classic Serial series and broadcast in two parts on 30 May and 6 June 2010.
-The cast included Jack Shepherd as Gregory Dawson/Narrator, Liza Sadovy as Elizabeth Earl, Dean Smith as Young Gregory, Sarah Smart as Joan Alington, Sarah Churm as Bridget Alington, Lowri Evans as Eva Alington, Conrad Nelson as Jock/Harfner, Fred Ridgeway as Malcolm Nixey, Janice McKenzie as Eleanor Nixey, David Fleeshman as Mr Alington, Fine Time Fontayne as Mr Ackworth, Seamus O'Neill as Brent/Stanley Mervin and Steve Marsh as Ben Kerry.
+The cast included David Hargreaves as Gregory Dawson/Narrator, Liza Sadovy as Elizabeth Earl, Dean Smith as Young Gregory, Sarah Smart as Joan Alington, Sarah Churm as Bridget Alington, Lowri Evans as Eva Alington, Conrad Nelson as Jock/Harfner, Fred Ridgeway as Malcolm Nixey, Janice McKenzie as Eleanor Nixey, David Fleeshman as Mr Alington, Fine Time Fontayne as Mr Ackworth, Seamus O'Neill as Brent/Stanley Mervin and Steve Marsh as Ben Kerry.
 The production was dramatised by Diana Griffiths and produced/directed by Pauline Harris.